VLSIDesignByRahul/Digital-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 #### 6.clear: It clears the terminal screen.

 ## Now, moving to the work directory where all files related to the workshop are stored,use the follwoing commands

-'cd Desktop'
+''' bach
+cd Desktop
-' cd work/tools/ '
+cd work/tools/
-' cd openlane_working_dir/'
+cd openlane_working_dir/
-' cd openlane/
+cd openlane/